 Yes, it may seem weird that I'm mentioning this.
 Everyone who loves me knows that I'm emotional.
 I am extremely sensitive.
 I don't wear my heart on my sleeve - I wear it pulsing on my arm.
 There are benefits to this.
 People can tell I'm genuine, know that I can empathize with them during hard times, and can tell that emotion allows me to be creative and in tune with at least some aspects of the human condition.

-Unfortunately, some of my emotional side showed up at my job, specifically in one class in particular.
+Unfortunately, some of my emotional side has recently showed up at my job, specifically in one class in particular.

 Spoiler alert: It's none of my English classes.
 I know.
 Shocker, right?

 Running a team that is meant to create a product that costs a lot of money and holds a lot of sentimental value to a lot of people - a team comprised of teenagers, no less - is not an easy task.
 Most people understand that.
 And while most of the time, it feels fulfilling, other times, it is absolutely exhausting and soul-sucking.
 It also doesn't help that most of my team frequently communicates in text form, meaning that all tone is stripped away and wording becomes questionable.
 I have been confronted with a lot of tension, disrespect, and sass in my class.
 I have had students snap at me, accuse me of false things, challenge my authority as a teacher, and figuratively poke at me until I can feel my head hurting and my innards boiling.
 I know I have to be the adult in the room, and I am obligated to deal with the rudeness and the defensiveness, but after a while, it gets really difficult to manage.